Project Manager vs Product Manager: What’s the difference?

 Analytical skills

-Product managers have a flurry of information thrown at them, but there’s no use if they can’t make sense of it and use it effectively.
+Product managers may have a flurry of information thrown at them, but they need to be able to use it effectively.
 Analytical skills are critical for product managers to be able to translate data into value-producing products.
-Understanding the cause-effect relationships within data will also be beneficial for improving future performance of the product.
+Understanding the cause-effect relationships within data sets is also beneficial for improving future performance of the product.

 Strategy and vision development

 Developing a product strategy and vision requires seeing the big picture.
-A product manager needs to facilitate ideation with stakeholders, push the limits of where this product can go conceptually and start building an effective plan to get there.
+A product manager needs to facilitate ideation, push the conceptual limits of where this product can go, and build an effective plan to get there.
 It’s more than simply following best practice and predefined processes, it requires critical thinking and a visionary perspective.

 PPM software for a Project Manager vs Product Manager

-With all these different responsibilities, tasks and skills, there’s certain software features you need to look for to make sure your team is working as smoothly and efficiently as possible.
-But the PPM software space is crowded with heaps of services showering you with hundreds of features that may look great but aren’t always what your team needs.
+With all these different responsibilities, tasksm and skills, there’s certain software features you need to look.
+A PPM software with the right features ensures your team is working as smoothly and efficiently as possible.
+But the PPM software space is crowded, and sometimes the solution with too many services isn’t always what your team needs.

 Lucky for you, we’ve made a few guides to help you spot the most important software features you might need.
 Make sure to have a read about the difference between project management software and product management software.